 The question what is a doula is one we have to answer nearly every time we’re asked what job we do.
 We can answer this question more accurately if change it to ‘who’ is a doula because what doulas do isn’t as important as the kind of people they are.
 Essentially they are people who support unconditionally.

-A doula is someone who chooses to get to know and believe in the power that’s in each woman to know what’s the best birth for her and how to follow her instincts as a new mother.
+A doula is someone who chooses to get to know and believe in the power that’s in each person to know what’s the best birth for them and how to follow their instincts as a new parent.
 Doulas are experts in encouraging and supporting families so that they can enjoy the time of pregnancy birth and early baby days.
+Experts in helping people realise you don’t need experts to tell you what to do you already have what you need inside of you.

 Every doula is different; each has knowledge of different things about pregnancy birth and babies but each is the same because they all come with total unconditional support for every family they work with.